Aviolet

-Aviolet was a Serbian regional airline headquartered in Belgrade.
+Aviolet (Авиолет) was a Serbian regional airline headquartered in Belgrade.
 It was a fully owned subsidiary of Air Serbia and mostly operated international charter flights from Serbia.
 As of 2021, Aviolet ceased to exist, with Air Serbia taking over its charter operation.

 History

 The airline was founded on 24 May 2014 as a subsidiary of Air Serbia.
 Most flights departed from Belgrade's Nikola Tesla Airport, and were carried out by aircraft and crews of Air Serbia.